fdev31/dotfiles/README.md

 # fab's desktop environment

-Now using Hyprland, I'm a former (or very occasional) user of:
+Now using Hyprland, I'm a former user of:

 - qtile
 - awesome